okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Set up for profile enrollment (SSR) and progressive profile enrollment scenario

 This scenario involves both profile enrollment (self-service registration) and progressive profile enrollment use cases.
 Existing users are prompted for new information (a four-digit employee number) to add to their profile when they sign in.
-New users self-registering from the **Sign up** link are required to include the default three sign-up fields (Email, First name, and Family name) and the employee number field.
+New users self-registering from the **Sign up** link are required to include the default three sign-up fields (Email, First name, and FamLastily name) and the employee number field.
 With this use case, the external code updates the profiles of existing users if the employee number is four digits.
 The external code adds new users if their email domain contains `okta.com` and their employee number is four digits, otherwise their registration is denied.
-To implement this scenario:
+Follow these steps to implement this scenario:

 <StackSnippet snippet="introbullets"/>